Let's talk about down-ballot races: What are they and why are they important?

 1. City-- In Winston-Salem, the City Council is responsible for adopting and providing for all ordinances, rules, and regulations as necessary for the general welfare of the city.
 It approves the city budget and sets property taxes and user fees.

 2. City-- The City Council appoints the City Manager and City Attorney and approves appointments to City boards and commissions.
 The City Council also approves/decides zoning rules.
-The Council appoints the City Manager and City Attorney and approves appointments to City boards and commissions.

 3. State-- The outcomes of the 2020 election cycle in North Carolina will influence the state's redistricting process following the 2020 census.
 The North Carolina state legislature, the NC General Assembly, is responsible for drafting both congressional and state legislative district plans.
 District plans are not subject to gubernatorial veto.